10 Natural Ways to Boost Your Child's Immune System and Keep Him--and You, Well! (Do These If You Love Your Child)

-You can buy immune-boosting blends (I recommend On Guard from DoTerra), or you can make your own.
-I just put this essential oil blend recipe in my newsletter yesterday for my readers, and I'll go ahead and share it here too:
+You can buy immune-boosting blends like this one from Organic Aromas, or you can make your own.
+I just put this DIY essential oil blend recipe in my newsletter yesterday for my readers, and I'll go ahead and share it here too:

 Just put the water in your essential oil diffuser, add the essential oils, and start.
 Run this for about 30 minutes or so several times a day.
 It smells amazing, and it really works!
 Your child will love watching the mist rise out of the diffuser.

 If Your Child Does Get Sick---Do These Additional Things for a Speedy Recovery